shubhami7/HireMap/team/reports/macy-graves.md

 ### October 31, 2024
 **Task1**: Created a branch and started working on the application information form feature.
 - **Details**: Created inputs and labels for all of the information that will be displayed on the `applicationInfo.html` page.
+This includes the file upload for the resume and cover letter.
 - **Link to Commit**: [Commit on Application Information Page](https://github.com/edwintran235/326-team9/commit/bd82399eb5e8f5d7d30ed653135cc5042b0d24c4)

 ## November 6, 2024